-Alarm acTMReferenceStatus OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.5 7 Description Timing manager reference statu S. Default Severity Major Source Varbind Text Chassis#0/TimingManager#0 Event Type equipmentAlarm Probable Cause underlyingResourceUnavailable Status Changes When primary and secondary clock references are down for more than 24 hours, the alarm will be escalated to 'Critical'.
+Alarm acTMReferenceStatus OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.5 7 Description Timing manager reference statu S. Default Severity Major Source Varbind Text Chassis#0/TimingManager#0 Event Type equipmentAlarm Probable Cause underlyingResourceUnavailable Status Changes When primary and secondary clowill be escalated to 'Critical'.
+When primary and secondary clock references are down for more than 24 hours, the alarm will be escalated to 'Critical'.
 Alarm Severity Condition <text></text> Corrective Action Major The alarm is triggered when the primary reference or secondary reference or both are down.
 Timing Manager Alarm.
-PRIMARY REFERENCE DOWN/SECONDARY REFERENCE DOWN/ALL REFERENCES ARE DOWN Synchronize the timing module.
-Reboot the system.
+PRIMARY REFERENCE DOWN/SECONDARY REFERENCE DOWN/ALL REFERENCE ARE DOWN 1.
+Synchronize the timing module.
+2. Reboot the system.
 Status remains 'Major' until a reboot.
 A clear trap is not sent. - - -